Decomposing Network Influence: Social Influence Regression: Methods

-Approximate standard errors and confidence intervals for the parameters can be obtained from the derivatives of the log-likelihood function at the MLE.
-This claim, however, comes with a caveat: The multiplicative parameters $\alpha$ and $\beta$ are not identifiable, as the term $\alpha^{\top} X \beta$ is the same as $(\alpha/c)^{\top} X (c \beta )$ for any scalar $c$.
-Meaningful derivative-based standard errors need to be derived from an identifiable parameterization of the model.
-An identifiable parameterization may be obtained by placing a scale restriction on $\alpha$ or $\beta$, or fixing one element of either.
-The identifiable parameterization employed herein restricts the first element of $\alpha$ to be one.
+The parameters $ \alpha $ and $ \beta $ are not inherently identifiable because the term $ \alpha^\top X \beta $ is equivalent to $ \left(\frac{\alpha}{c}\right)^\top X \left(c \beta\right) $ for any scalar $ c $.
+To obtain meaningful derivative-based standard errors, we must first establish an identifiable parameterization of the model.
+This can be achieved by imposing a scale restriction on either $ \alpha $ or $ \beta $, or by fixing one element of either vector.
+The identifiable parameterization employed here restricts the first element of $ \alpha $ to be one, ensuring that the model parameters are uniquely determined.

-Log-likelihood derivatives of the identifiable parameters may be obtained by calculating the derivatives for the unconstrained, non-identifiable parameterization, and then using the chain rule to obtain the derivatives for the constrained, identifiable case.
-Let $H$ be the matrix of second derivatives of the log-likelihood at the MLE $\hat \psi$ of $\psi = (\theta,\alpha,\beta)$ (using an identifiable parameterization).
-An estimate of the variance of $\hat \psi$ is given by $H^{-1}$, and standard errors for $\hat \psi$ are given by the square roots of the diagonal elements fof $H^{-1}$.
-The asymptotic validity of these standard errors relies upon the assumption that the underlying model is correct.
-Alternatively, model-robust standard errors can be obtained using a Sandwich variance estimate,
+The Hessian matrix $ H(\theta, \alpha, \beta) $ is composed of the second-order partial derivatives of the log-likelihood function with respect to the parameters $ \theta $, $ \alpha $, and $ \beta $, considering the identifiable parameterization:

+where $\psi = (\theta, \alpha_{-1}, \beta)$ represents the identifiable parameter vector, excluding the fixed element of $\alpha$.
+For the identifiable parameterization, the Hessian matrix specifically consists of: